(First published in Jun 2021. now updated with brand new information and a downloadable guide.)

-Higher level of sex hormones in child bearing age has a protective effect when it comes to symptoms of UTI, urinary tract infections.
-As menopause is approaching or thereafter more and more women experience uncomfortable symptoms, even if the infection was there before.
-You can trace it looking at your first morning leak.
-If it’s cloudy bacteria is in there which should be not there.
-The common medical practice is to subscribe antibiotics, that often does not give long term solution and the infection comes back, making it reoccurring.
-The reoccurring course of antibiotics will create a catch 22, when the antibiotics will eventually trigger the infection through yeast infection and other bacterial overgrowth that these drugs feed.
-Now, soon it’s not going to be a problem, because the antibiotics used for UTI are under inspection and going to be withdrawn in the close future.
-Question remains, what to do then?
+The trap of the conventional treatment: The common medical practice is to subscribe antibiotics, that often does not give long term solution and the infection will reoccur.
+If the answer is reoccurring course of antibiotics, it will land you in a catch 22, when the antibiotics will eventually trigger the infection through yeast infection and other bacterial overgrowth that these drugs feed.
+Now, soon it’s not going to be a problem, because the antibiotics used for UTI are foreseen to be withdrawn in the close future.

 Antibiotics currently under process of withdrawal:

 Before you start using antibiotics for UTI the best is to try natural solutions anyways.
-And perhaps that’s all we will be left with if above antibiotics are banned:
+And perhaps that’s all we will be left with in the future.

 Sources of information